About Us

 Ilene Gordon

 Ilene Gordon’s stellar career in the business world, which reached its heights when she became the CEO and chairman of the Fortune 500 company Ingredion, was defined by breaking barriers and transforming the food industry for the better.
 She was responsible for leading Ingredion, a food-ingredients company, from $3.9 billion to nearly $6 billion in annual sales from 2009 to 2017.
 Previously, Ilene was president and CEO of Alcan Packaging, a $6.5 billion global packaging business based in Paris, France.
 Gordon spent the first 17 years of her corporate career in executive roles of increasing responsibility at the Packaging Corporation of America, a division of Tenneco Inc., and at Signode, a leading global packaging company.
 She started her working life at the Boston Consulting Group (BCG) as a strategy consultant based in the Boston, London, and Chicago offices.
-Currently, Ilene is the presiding director of International Paper, a director of Lockheed Martin, and on the public board of IFF (International Flavors and Fragrances).
-Ilene is also a board member as a past chairman of the board of The Economic Club of Chicago and on the executive board Americas of MIT Sloan School of Management.
-She also sits on the investment committees for her daughter’s and son’s firms, BEA Real Estate and Bluestein Ventures, respectively.
-Gordon holds a B.S. in mathematics, Phi Beta Kappa, from the Massachusetts Institute of Technology (MIT) in Cambridge, Mass., and an M.S. in management from MIT’s Sloan School of Management.

-Ilene Gordon’s stellar career in the business world, which reached its heights when she became the CEO and chairman of the Fortune 500 company Ingredion, was defined by breaking barriers and transforming the food industry for the better.
-She was responsible for leading Ingredion, a food-ingredients company, from $3.9 billion to nearly $6 billion in annual sales from 2009 to 2017.
-Previously, Ilene was president and CEO of Alcan Packaging, a $6.5 billion global packaging business based in Paris, France.
-Gordon spent the first 17 years of her corporate career in executive roles of increasing responsibility at the Packaging Corporation of America, a division of Tenneco Inc., and at Signode, a leading global packaging company.
-She started her working life at the Boston Consulting Group (BCG) as a strategy consultant based in the Boston, London, and Chicago offices.
-Currently, Ilene is the presiding director of International Paper, a director of Lockheed Martin, and on the public board of IFF (International Flavors and Fragrances).
-Ilene is also a board member as a past chairman of the board of The Economic Club of Chicago and on the executive board Americas of MIT Sloan School of Management.
+Currently, Ilene is chair of governance and sits on the board of International Paper, is a director of Lockheed Martin, a member of both the MDCC and the audit committees of Lockheed Martin’s board, as well as a former member of the board of International Flavors and Fragrances (IFF).
+Ilene is also a board member as well as a past chairman of the board of The Economic Club of Chicago and on the executive board Americas of MIT Sloan School of Management.
 She also sits on the investment committees for her daughter’s and son’s firms, BEA Real Estate and Bluestein Ventures, respectively.
 Gordon holds a B.S. in mathematics, Phi Beta Kappa, from the Massachusetts Institute of Technology (MIT) in Cambridge, Mass., and an M.S. in management from MIT’s Sloan School of Management.

 Bram Bluestein